dbayardAWS/kinesis-labs/lab1/README.md

 ![screenshot](images/started3.png)

-* In your left-most Terminal tab (or open a new Terminal tab if you wish), run these commands to compile and build your KDAJ application:
+* In your left-most Terminal tab (this is where we setup the pre-requisites and set certain environment variables like INITIALS), run these commands to compile and build your KDAJ application:

 ```
 cd ~/environment/kinesis-labs/src/amazon-kinesis-data-analytics-java-examples/GettingStarted/